 SunDoctors icon

-Most people by now are aware that the sun has damaging effects on the skin.
-Whether it is coming back from the beach with a sunburn or seeing spots on the skin appear for the first time, the sun has a multitude of effect on our health, wellbeing and appearance.
-The damaging impact of the sun on our skin comes from ultraviolet radiation, which in the main cause of diseases such as skin cancer and melanoma.
+Most people are aware that the sun has damaging effects on their skin.
+Whether it is coming back from the beach with a sunburn or seeing spots on the skin appear for the first time, the sun has many effects on our health, wellbeing and appearance.
+The damaging impact of the sun on our skin comes from ultraviolet radiation, which is the main cause of diseases such as skin cancer and melanoma.

 What is ultraviolet radiation?